Ancient Mayan Ruins

 Many of the sites are still in excellent condition despite being over a thousand years old, and offer some of the finest archaeological palaces, observatories, temple-pyramids and ceremonial sites on offer anywhere in the world.

-A Mesoamerican civilization, the Maya is noted for having the only known, fully developed written language of the pre-Columbian Americas, as well as for its art, architecture, and comparatively advanced mathematical and astronomical systems.
+A Mesoamerican civilisation, the Maya is noted for having the only known, fully developed written language of the pre-Columbian Americas, as well as for its art, architecture, and comparatively advanced mathematical and astronomical systems.

 Mayan cities changed and developed over the centuries and not all were of the same size and style, which makes visiting a variety of them a must.